 “When my dad died, I got his STUFF.”

-Through the interwoven stories of the filmmaker and his friend, Phil Wilson, STUFF will re-enact the drama of interrupted development and show how it affects the protagonists’ growth as men.
+When his father dies, filmmaker Lawrence Johnson must sort and distribute the garage-sized storage unit full of his father’s stuff.
+What is at first both an obligation and albatross becomes liberating as the filmmaker sheds his own possessions to find himself.
+Through the interwoven stories of the filmmaker and his friend, Phil Wilson, STUFF re-enacts the drama of interrupted development and show how it affects the protagonists’ growth as men.
 It will also show how a father’s sickness and death stimulates an urge in a son to seek the fulfillment of an unanswered need for intimacy with the father.

 “Hoarders meets Hamlet as documentarian Lawrence Johnson takes responsibility for his late father’s avalanche of personal effects.
 Storage facilities are filled to the brim with mysterious mementos, photos and bric-a-brac, just as the movie is packed with themes: memory, faith, misogyny … oh, and the institutionalized impoverishment that has led an entire generation to consider its downward mobility a personal “failure.”
 Yet the doc doesn’t press any one point too hard, a fine choice for a film that dares to ask how much crap you want to carry around with you.”
 (5 Stars) -Orlando Weekly

 “Lawrence Johnson’s beautifully plain-spoken “Stuff” explores the filmmaker’s relationship with his recently deceased father through the voluminous amount of ephemera collected by his parents over the decades; fearless about facing questions of mortality, faith and personal failings, the film was made as Johnson was drifting into homelessness.” -Stan Hall, The Oregonian

 Hand Game: the Native North American Game of Power and Chance (2001) DVD, 65 minutes